KevinJeryd/Order-Book/README.md

 Using the ordered maps also allows for the instant querying of best bid, ask and spread.

 # Performance
+## std::map implementation
-The order book currently handles around 3.5 million orders per second.
+The order book currently handles around 3.5 million orders per second with the map implementation.
 See benchmark numbers below.
 | Metric | Value |
 |--------|-------|
 | Min Time | 283.35ms |